Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 Auburn Stats and Trends

-- In Auburn's eight games this season, it has five wins against the spread.

-- The Tigers have covered the spread once this year when underdogs by 4.5 points or more (in three chances).
+- This year, the Tigers have just one ATS win in three games as an underdog of 4.5 points or more.

-- Auburn's games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- Auburn's games this year have eclipsed the over/under four times in eight opportunities (50%).

 - The Tigers average 123 more yards per game (452.3) than the Aggies give up (329.3).

-- Auburn is 5-2 against the spread and 6-1 overall when the team amasses over 329.3 yards.
+- When Auburn piles up more than 329.3 yards, the team is 5-2 against the spread and 6-1 overall.

-- This year the Tigers have seven turnovers, four fewer than the Aggies have takeaways (11).
+- This season the Tigers have seven turnovers, four fewer than the Aggies have takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.